 Bosses like this can occur with any of the three types of AI (as described in Artificial Stupidity)

 A.I.
 Roulette: The boss will use one of several attacks randomly, but only a fraction of them (often just one) leaves it vulnerable to damage.
-Since the length you have to survive for is dependent on how often the boss makes the suicidal attacks, the fight is partially a Luck-Based Mission.
+Since the length you have to survive for is dependent on how often the boss makes the suicidal attacks, the fight is partially a Luck-Based Mission, and can easily make for a Goddamned Boss.

 Set Pattern: The boss has a fixed cycle of attacks, and at some point renders itself vulnerable.